“Banking is necessary, banks are not.”

-We have seen enormous advance in media technology and communication still banking has been lagging in the innovation sector.
-This is about to change, however and the wind of change blows from unexpected direction: the European Comission.
-Next years is the year that the new Payment Service Directive 2 will come in force and is going to radically change the banking sector and end the banks monopoly on customer’s account information and payment services.
+We have seen an enormous advance in media technology and communication still banking has been lagging in the innovation sector.
+This is about to change, however, and the wind of change blows from an unexpected direction: the European Commission.
+Next years is the year that the new Payment Service Directive 2 will come in force and is going to radically change the banking sector and end the bank’s monopoly on customer’s account information and payment services.

 Disrupting Payments in Europe

 PSD 2 further extends the original Payment Service Directive from 2007.
 The key change that PSD2 brings is that it requires banks to provide information about their customers’ bank accounts to third parties via Application Programming Interfaces (APIs).
 Customers can thus grant third-party service providers access to their bank accounts.

 It enables bank customers, both consumers and businesses, to use third-party providers to manage their finances.
 What this would mean for the everyday consumer is that instead of using a card, consumers will soon be able to pay directly from the mobile app of their favourite brand.
 I Usually when you shop on Amazon, for example, your payment is processed through payment intermediary(usually card company) who charges the seller for its services.

 Start-ups are already taking advantage of the possibilities that the directive would unveil.

 London based company True Layer creates a developer platform to make it easy for Fintech companies to access bank APIs.
 It has raised $3 million Series A investment.

 “We believe that PSD2 will be a once in a lifetime opportunity for startups to displace incumbent banks and financial service providers,”

 The API’s enable a lot of other opportunities for Fin-tech Startups.
 FinTech companies can plug into payment accounts and either initiate payments or retrieve account information.
 Banks cannot demand contracts and cannot charge fees.